Yofaraway/RealEstateManager/README.md

 Android app for real estate agents to make the estates management easier with features like a list, a map, a mortgage calculator, and the possibility to add, update and filter the estates

-- 100% Kotlin
+**- 100% Kotlin
-- Include Android Architecture components : Viewmodels, Livedata, Room
+**- Include Android Architecture components : Viewmodels, Livedata, Room **- Data Binding
-- Data Binding
+**- Follow the material guidelines for design (including Bottom navigation, Navigation drawer etc...)**

-- Follow the material guidelines for design (including Bottom navigation, Navigation drawer etc...)
+If you want to try the app, it's available for free on the [Play Store.](https://play.google.com/store/apps/details?id=yofaraway.openclassrooms.realestatemanager&hl=en)

-If you want to run the app, this is the gradle.properties (you need to get your own Google Maps key) :
+If you want to build the app, this is the gradle.properties (you need to get your own Google Maps key) :

 <img src="https://i.imgur.com/lFg4ojd.png" width="300">